Formulas, Functional Groups & the Naming of Organic Compounds (Cambridge (CIE) A Level Chemistry): Exam Questions

 3 marks

-Draw the displayed formula and 3D representations of the smallest aldehyde that can form optical isomers.
+Draw the displayed formula and three-dimensional diagrams of the optical isomers of the smallest aldehyde that can form optical isomers.

 1b

-i) Draw the fully displayed formula of the oxidation product of the aldehyde identified in part (a)
+i) Draw the displayed formula of the oxidation product of the aldehyde identified in part (a).

-ii) State a suitable reagent, including observations, for the oxidation of the aldehyde identified in part (a)
+ii) State a suitable reagent and the expected observation for the oxidation of the aldehyde identified in part (a).

 1c